Mainframe Security | Compliance

 Regulatory compliance is everywhere in today’s world; government regulations must be adhered to in order to stay in business.
 Some think these rules and regulations are all too much, but they’re in place to keep everyone as safe as possible.
 Mainframe compliance has many facets and should be taken seriously.

-Regulatory compliance and monitoring in respects to the mainframe and data center, in general, will always be a difficult task and really never ends.
-This should be an ongoing process enterprise-wide.
+Security compliance and monitoring for the mainframe will always be a difficult task and really never ends.
+This should be an ongoing process enterprise-wide, but the mainframe lacks many of the solutions available to other platforms.
 Doing all the compliance and monitoring work simply for an audit or in response to one really isn’t doing any good and all the data within the system isn’t as safe and secure as it should be.

 We’re trying to create a resource that will make true mainframe security and compliance monitoring a bit easier to achieve.
-All these articles are related to regulatory compliance and monitoring for the mainframe.
+These articles and resources are focused on mainframe security compliance.

 How good is your mainframe at data security?
 Not as good as you think.